reiugit/AccessAppsettingsInWebApplicationBuilder/README.md

 Settings of appsettings.json etc. can already be accessed before building the app.

-1. Access settings via builder.Configuration
+1. Access settings via WebApplicationBuilder.Configuration.
-2. Configure services using these settings
+2. Configure services using these settings.

 <pre>
   var builder = WebApplication.CreateBuilder(args);